-This Submission Draft Ponteland Neighbourhood Plan has been prepared to reflect the views of Ponteland residents, businesses, stakeholders, landowners, organisations and Councillors.
+This Ponteland Neighbourhood Plan has been prepared to reflect the views of Ponteland residents, businesses, stakeholders, landowners, organisations and Councillors.
 Since 2013, a series of consultations has been held.
 The content of the Plan has been explained, views sought and modifications made.
-This Draft Plan is the outcome.
+The Draft Plan passed independent examination in July 2017, subject to some minor modifications recommended by the Examiner.
+This Referendum Version of the Plan is the final outcome of the plan-making process.

 From early engagement with residents it became clear that protection of the Green Belt and housing numbers matter very much to Ponteland people.
 Readers will notice however that these issues are not covered in this Plan because Green Belt boundaries can only be altered through a review of the County Council's Local Plan.
-This Neighbourhood Plan cannot seek to extend Green Belt boundaries or allocate areas of land for development within existing Green Belts as this is a role for NCC through the preparation of the Core Strategy.
+This Neighbourhood Plan cannot seek to extend Green Belt boundaries or allocate areas of land for development within existing Green Belts as this is a role for NCC through the preparation of their Local Plan.

-What this Plan does do however is to create a set of policies which will allow homes and businesses to develop with local needs and hopes.
+What this Plan does do, however, is to create a set of policies which will allow homes and businesses to develop with local needs and hopes.
 Emphasis has been placed for example on the type of housing required, environmental considerations and conservation of the character of our area.

-It is a requirement that the Ponteland Neighbourhood Plan is in general conformity with both the National Planning Policy Framework (NPPF) and the adopted Development Plan.
+It is a requirement that the Ponteland Neighbourhood Plan is in general conformity with both national policy and guidance and the adopted Development Plan.
 The Neighbourhood Plan has been written to work with these policies to help the planning decision making process across the Ponteland Neighbourhood Plan area.

-Ponteland Town Council is very grateful to the team of volunteers, particularly the chair and vice chair of the Steering Group, who have contributed years of time and thought to produce this Draft Neighbourhood Plan.
+Ponteland Town Council is very grateful to the team of volunteers, particularly the chair and vice chair of the Steering Group, who have contributed years of time and thought to produce the Neighbourhood Plan.
 We also thank all the residents, stakeholders and businesses who attended and commented in consultations.
 We believe that Ponteland's wishes have been recognised by this Plan as it will help to inform decisions that are made for our area.

-Carl Rawlings Mayor Ponteland Town Council.
+Carl Rawlings Former Mayor of Ponteland Town Council.

 We were appointed as an independent chair and vice chair for the Ponteland Neighbourhood Plan Steering Group in the autumn of 2012.
 This group was created by the Town Council with a wide membership including representation from: local business, the Community Partnership, the Civic Society, the Darras Hall Estate Committee and the Ponteland Green Belt Group.
 All of the members of the Steering Group are volunteers who share an interest in the area and who care passionately about its future.